IFREMER-LERBL/PelHabMSFD/README.md

 ## Graphical User Interface

-To launch the Graphical User Interface of EcoTransLearn, run these command lines in the R console:
+To launch the Graphical User Interface of PelHabMSFD, run these command lines in the R console:

 *library(PelHabMSFD)*